 [1] Analyzing the Rebuttable Presumption of Parentage for a Child Born During the Marriage

 A child born in wedlock is presumed the biological child of person giving birth and her spouse.
 This presumption can be challenged by the person who gave birth to the child within the first two years of the child’s life and shall then be resolved pursuant to the child’s best interest.
 46b-489.
 Factors to be considered regarding the best interests of the child with competing claims of parentage are: (1) the child’s age; (2) the length of time each person has assumed a parental role for the child; (3) the nature of the relationship between the child and each person; (4) the harm to the child if the relationship between the child and person is not recognized; (5) each person’s bases for claiming parentage of the child; (6) other equitable factors due to the disruption of the relationship between the child and each person or likelihood of other harm to the child; and (7) any other relevant factor.
 Conn.
 Gen. Stat. § 46b-475.
 In addition, parentage being challenged on the results of genetic testing shall also consider the following factors regarding best interest: (1) the facts surrounding the discovery that the person may not be the genetic parent of the child; and (2) the length of time the person has known that they may not have been the genetic parent.
 Conn.
 Gen. Stat. § 46b-475.
 In the event a genetic parent’s potential parentage was concealed, they can challenge the presumption within one year of discovering the potential genetic parentage.
-Such a challenge will not result in the disestablishment of the spouses presume parentage, but may result in their being more than two legal parents.
+Such a challenge will not result in the disestablishment of the spouses presumed parentage, but may result in their being more than two legal parents.
 46b-489.
 For a more thorough discussion on the presumption of paternity, see Chapter 10, § 10.05, below.

 [2] Establishing the Presumption of Parentage